RoaringBitmap/roaring/roaring64/BSI_BENCHMARKS.md

 - True wider-than-64-bit values continue to use the existing generic paths.
 - `BatchEqualBig` now keys values by sign and magnitude so positive and negative values with the same magnitude do not collide.
+- `GetBigValues` returns values aligned to the requested column IDs, with nil entries for missing values, while preserving `GetBigValue` semantics.

 Follow-up: